alucchi/Foundations_Deep_Learning_course_HS25/README.md

 ## Prerequisites
 Please to read the [first chapter](lecture_notes_2025/lecture_notes.pdf) of the notes to ensure you have the necessary background for the upcoming lecture.

+## Preliminary dates for continuous assessments (15% of final grade)
+CA1: 16/10/2025 CA on Approximation and complexity theory
+CA2: 06/11/2025 QA on Optimization
+CA3: 13/11/2025 CA on Optimization Landscape in NN
+CA4: 20/11/2025 QA on NTK
+CA5: 11/12/2025 CA on Generalization bounds I + II
+CA6: 11/12/2025 QA on Architectures & Regularization

 &nbsp;